 The thrill of a live performance.
 The art of a music video.
 The behind-the-scenes insight of an artist interview.
 Music has never been just about listening—it’s about hearing, watching, feeling, exploring.
 As Spotify’s audience has grown to 140 million global users, our product has evolved to become a truly multi-sensory experience, with the video content music fans love.
-This week at Germany’s dmexco conference, Marco Bertozzi, Spotify’s VP of Sales in Europe, will take the stage to share what Spotify’s video mission looks like today, and the opportunities Spotify has created for brands and marketers to reach their audience with personal, relevant videos.
+This week at Germany’s dmexco conference, Marco Bertozzi, Spotify’s VP of Sales in Europe, will take the stage to share what Spotify’s video mission looks like today, and the opportunities Spotify has created for brands and marketers to reach their audience with personal, relevant video ads.

 We asked Marco a few questions to get a quick glimpse at his talk, which will take place on Thursday, September 14 at 12:00PM GMT.
 Find more details about dmexco here.

 Spotify is bringing more and more original video content to the platform, from the new look of Rap Caviar to Sam Smith’s vertical music video premiering on New Music Friday.
 Can you trace Spotify’s evolution from a music library to a multimedia showcase?

 The growth of streaming is driven by user behavior.
 Between the success of Spotify, Netflix, Hulu and others, the clear trend has been that consumers want to access whatever they want, at any moment.
 They don’t care so much about physically owning content; they just care about accessing it, on-demand.
 For us, it’s only logical to keep giving people access to what they want—and that’s definitely high-quality, original video content.